Oeyvind/partikkel_fm/README.md

-The experiments branch allowss new development without interfering with the main branch used for the 2024 Csound conference paper.
+(The experiments branch allows new development without interfering with the main branch used for the 2024 Csound conference paper.)

+* Todo
+- create granular-only genereate and display script
+- make line trajectory for (all) parameters
+- if only line start parameter set, then copy line start to line end (default to static value)

+--- regular redme below this point ---

 Examples of fm feedback in granular synthesis, comparing it to simple fm feedback with regular oscillators